Huntington Beach Auto Accident Lawyers

 - Psychological care

-While these are some of the most common types of compensation we will seek, they do not all apply to your case.
-Others can be relevant but are not listed here.
+While these are some of the most common types of compensation victims can seek, not all of them may apply to your case.
+Others can be relevant but might not be listed here.

 Negotiating Auto Accident Settlements

-Once our record-setting auto accident lawyers in Huntington Beach calculate your total losses, it is time to negotiate with the insurance company.
-We will work to compensate you for the losses you suffered during the auto accident.
-That means using our negotiation skills with the insurance company.
+Once our car accident lawyers in Huntington Beach calculate the potential value of your losses, it is time to negotiate with the insurance company.
+We can work to negotiate a settlement that closely aligns with the extent of your damages after an auto accident.

 Gathering Evidence

-File a Huntington Beach auto accident claim – You are legally required to inform your insurance company that you were in an auto accident.
-They will likely ask for a recorded statement, but you should refuse to give one without legal representation.
+- File a Huntington Beach Auto Accident Claim — It may be necessary to inform your insurance company that you were in an auto accident.
+They will likely ask for a recorded statement, but try to avoid giving one without legal representation.
 They will assign you a claim number and a specialist to handle the process.
 The insurance representative will then reach out to the at-fault party’s insurance company and begin negotiating.

-Other Actions Involved in Auto Accident Claims Process
+Other Actions Involved In The Auto Accident Claims Process

-If the demand letter is denied, then a lawsuit must be filed.
-Under California statutes, you will have two years from the accident date to file a lawsuit.
-When the two-year window closes, you lose your ability to recover reimbursement for your accident claim.
+If the demand letter is denied, we can help you explore other possible legal options, such as filing a civil case.
+Under California statutes, you generally have two years from the accident date to file a lawsuit.
+When the two-year window closes, you may lose your ability to seek reimbursement for your accident claim.
 This deadline applies to civil actions, not insurance claims.
 You must file an insurance claim per the insurer’s deadlines.
-Failure to report to the insurance company can result in a claim denial.
+Failure to report to the insurance company may result in a claim denial.
+However, exceptions for these timeframes may apply to your case.
+You can discuss these in further detail with an attorney.

 Cuevas v.
 Salinas Farm Labor Contractor (settled on 2/22/2022) – Settlement involving a woman working as a fruit packer when her hair was caught in a running conveyor belt resulting in severe trauma to her head and scalp, traumatic brain injury, and skull fracture.
 In addition to this, Arash Law obtained a $14 million settlement on behalf of the client against a 3rd party.– TINA ESHGHIEH